matrix-org/matrix-hookshot/docs/usage/room_configuration/github_repo.md

 This connection type connects a GitHub repository (e.g. https://github.com/Half-Shot/matrix-hookshot) to a room.

-You can run commands to create and manipulate issues, and recieve notifications when something changes such as a new release.
+You can run commands to create and manipulate issues, and receive notifications when something changes such as a new release.

 ## Setting up